Tianyou-Song/notes/README.md

 no generic tech stack
 customer facing experience for customer facing roles

-pitfall: can' tell what you are
+pitfall: can't tell what you are
 objective: what do you do

 developer: blurb and projects more than resume